trallard/ReproduciblePython/README.md

 ## Workshop materials for PyCon 2018 workshop on reproducible analysis in Python

 **Discussion**

-We will encourage discussions over the workshop, for this purpose we will be using this Etherpad [https://public.etherpad-mozilla.org/p/ReproduciblePython](https://public.etherpad-mozilla.org/p/ReproduciblePython.)
+We will encourage discussions over the workshop, for this purpose we will be using an Etherpad.
+Click on the following link:  [https://public.etherpad-mozilla.org/p/ReproduciblePython](https://public.etherpad-mozilla.org/p/ReproduciblePython.)